yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 - Removed "header" parameter for the MIME type

 # Changes since the -00 draft
-- Added CSV injection to security considerations (#30)
+- Added CSV injection to security considerations (#30
+- Added a reference to RFC 7111 (#27)

 # Note to Readers